gmc-code/PC-Microbit-Extension-backup/docs/games/tilt_pixels.rst

 #.
 Set up the game object (initialize an instance of the class)
-    a.
+    #.
 Set between 2 and 10 random pixels to be found.
     #.
 Start from a random pixel and display it brightly then faintly.
 #.
 Repeat the following steps:
-    a.
+    #.
 Use the accelerometer to detect a tilt and move the pixel.
     #.
 If all the pixels have been found then:
-        i.
+        a.
 Scroll the score.
-        ii.
+        b.
 Set up the game object again.

 | The code below is the uses the class, ``TiltPixels()``, for the game object.
-| 4 methods are used below in the running of the code:
+| 4 methods are used below in the running of the code.

     #. ``.tilt()`` will move a bright pixel in the direction of tilt
     #. ``.filled()`` will compare the hidden pixels with those arrived at by tilting
     #. ``.answer()`` will display the hidden pixels brightly and the other chosen pixels dimly.